FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 We offer multiple ways to sign the transaction:

-  1. Sign the transaction via your local wallet using forc-client which integrates with our CLI wallet, forc-wallet.
+  1. Sign the transaction via your local wallet using `forc-client` which integrates with our CLI wallet, `forc-wallet`.
   2. Use the default signer to deploy to a local node
-  3. Use forc-wallet to manually sign transactions, and copy the signed transaction back to forc-client.
+  3. Use `forc-wallet` to manually sign transactions, and copy the signed transaction back to `forc-client`.

-The easiest and recommended way to interact with deployed networks such as our testnets is option 1, using forc-client to sign your transactions which reads your default forc-wallet vault.
-For interacting with local node, we recommend using the second option, which leads forc-client to sign transactions with the a private key that comes pre-funded in local environments.
+The easiest and recommended way to interact with deployed networks such as our testnets is option 1, using `forc-client` to sign your transactions which reads your default `forc-wallet` vault.
+For interacting with local node, we recommend using the second option, which leads `forc-client` to sign transactions with the a private key that comes pre-funded in local environments.

 ## Option 1: Sign transactions via forc-client using your local forc-wallet vault

-If you used forc-wallet before, a vault which securely holds your private key is created and written to your file-system in a password encrypted format. forc-client is compatible with forc-wallet such that it can read that vault by asking you your password and use your account to sign transactions.
+If you've used `forc-wallet` before, you'll already have a secure, password-protected vault holding your private key written to your file-system. `forc-client` is compatible with `forc-wallet` such that it can read that vault by asking you your password and use your account to sign transactions.

 Example: